solvidini/projekt-w/README.md

 # Project W
-This is a website I made for interior architecture studio - Project W.
+This is a website I made for interior architecture studio - Projekt W.

 ## Technologies
 Main technologies I used to create this website: